All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Who Is a Good Candidate for Peptide Therapy?

 Peptide therapy is most beneficial for people with specific, identifiable health concerns that match a peptide's mechanism of action.
-According to clinical guidelines from the American Academy of Anti-Aging Medicine, ideal candidates include adults with documented GH deficiency, metabolic syndrome, chronic injuries that have not responded to conventional treatment, or age-related decline in hormonal output.
+According to clinical guidelines from the American Academy of Anti-Aging Medicine, ideal candidates include adults with documented GH deficiency, metabolic syndrome, chronic injuries that haven't responded to conventional treatment, or age-related decline in hormonal output.

 The starting point should always be thorough bloodwork.
 Baseline IGF-1, metabolic panel, inflammatory markers, hormone levels, and body composition measurements give your provider the data needed to determine whether peptide therapy is appropriate and which compounds to consider.
 Without baseline data, you and your provider have no way to measure what actually changed.